 Achieving Higher Local Representation in Targeted Areas

-In market research, and particularly in areas where strategic and community planning needs to be so heavily accountable and influenced by representative statistics, it is critical to provide decision-makers with access to a credible sample of respondents who understand the nature of the problems we are trying to improve.
+In market research, particularly in areas where strategic and community planning needs to be so heavily accountable and influenced by representative statistics, it is critical to provide decision-makers with access to a credible sample of respondents who understand the nature of the problems we are trying to improve.

 For example, suppose you were interested in surveying residents regarding the location of a future leisure centre.
 In that case, you may want to design the questionnaire to establish what matters to those who reside closest to the potential locations of interest – this may include local business owners, citizens within a specific kilometre radius, or legacy residents who have expressed concerns over the influx of neighbourhood traffic.

-Establishing a targeted sample distribution to include the desired and most directly impacted respondents’ concerns fuels a higher response rate and provides greater potential for valuable insights and direction for the success of your plans.
+Establishing a targeted sample distribution to include the desired and most directly impacted respondents’ concerns fuels a higher response rate and provides more significant potential for valuable insights and direction for the success of your plans.
 In addition, the targeted respondents will likely understand the issue at hand.
 For example, not everyone is an expert in basket weaving!

 Consider a Respondent Panel